jonathanchiong/street-level.github.io/_drafts/2016-09-30-understanding-reit-valuation-implied-portfolio-yield.md

 We propose using an implied property yield to assess REIT investments as an additional tool in the savvy investor's toolkit.
 This is a commonly used by real estate investment professionals / bankers to more comprehensively capture the characteristics of the REIT.

 **What is property yield?**
-Property yield is the rate of return of an investment property and is calculated by taking the annual net operating income of the property divided by the property value.
-It shows how much cash an investment property can generate for the investor annually after paying expenses.
+Property yield is the rate of return of an investment property.
+It is calculated by taking the annual net operating income of the property divided by the property value.
+The yield shows how much cash an investment property can generate for the investor annually after paying expenses.

 <center>**Property Yield = Annual Net Operating Income / Property Value**<br><br></center>
 For a direct property investment, the property value is (funded through) a combination of debt and equity.<br>